CagayakeGirls/Cake/README.md

 Registers interface injections automatically on mixins/interfaces annotated with `@InterfaceInjection`.

 By default either the interface or the mixin implementing it have to be annotated with `@InterfaceInjection`.
-You can change the default setting to always try to register interface injections in the fletchingTable settings block.
+You can change the default setting to always try to register interface injections in the cake settings block.
 The mixin annotation overrides the default setting and the interface's annotation overrides the mixin's setting.
 Automatic mixins must be turned on to use this feature.

 ### Included Jars

+> [!WARNING]
+> This feature is experimental on NeoForge and MinecraftForge!

 Exposes jars that were included in dependencies with Loom's `include` configuration.

 To use, first add an `includedJars` closure in your dependencies.